-Department Vocational

-Head of Department Miss Kath Archer/Miss Sian O'Neill
+Sian O'niell - Green Links

-Subject title Creative Hair and Beauty Studies
+Creative Hair and Beauty Studies

-Examination board City & Guilds
+City & Guilds

-Qualification description/title Level 2 Certificate
+Level 2 Certificate

-Internet link www.cityandguilds.com
+www.cityandguilds.com

-Carrena arra of acresso
+I

 This QCF Level 2 qualification is designed to provide specialist work-related skills for the Beauty industry.
 It gives learners the knowledge, understanding and skills that they need to prepare for employment.

 A minimum of 24 credits is required to achieve this qualification.
 A minimum of 180 guided learning hours are recommended.
 Credits will be gained from a selection of the following units:

 - Create and image based on a theme within the hair and beauty sector

 - Head massage

+- Apply skin tanning techniques

 - Shaping and colouring eyebrows

 - The Art of Dressing hair

-- The Art of colouring hair